 3. If you have been awake for seven hours, do not take a nap.

-It will mess with your sleep schedule that leads to going to bed late and waking up late.
+It will mess with your sleep cycles and lead to going to bed late and waking up late.
 That’s why it’s important to have a consistent bedtime and wake time.

 4. Train the body to anticipate sleep